WilsonNdiko/anti-fraud-drug-traceability/README.md

 Clicking a batch opens a modal with **full transfer details**.

 **Why it matters:**
-- Judges can **see every transfer and verification step** visually.

 - Highlights transparency and accountability for each batch.
 - Makes operational impact **tangible and measurable**.